Evin Nolan: Biography

 Notable commissions include one for Scott Tallon Walker Architects, an 18-foot long work for University College Galway, and an outdoor sculpture for Mayo County Council.
 The Arts Council of Northern Ireland awarded him "Art in Context" First Place in 1975.
 For a period in the 1970s and 1980s he taught at the Dún Laoghaire College of Art and Design.

 Nolan, along with colleagues Seán Hillen and Dermot Seymour, was featured in a 2005 exhibition of Irish artists hosted by the European Central Bank in Frankfurt.
-His work is represented in the collections of the Arts Council of Ireland, the Irish Museum of Modern Art, University College Dublin, National University of Ireland Galway, St James's Hospital (Dublin), the Bank of Ireland, The National Self-Portrait Collection at the University of Limerick, Raidió Teilifís Éireann, Crawford Art Gallery (Cork), and in numerous private collections.
-Public installations of his sculpture have included works put on permanent display at Dublin Airport, Castlebar (Co.
-Mayo), Navan (Co.
-Meath), and Jordanstown (Co.
-Antrim).
+His work is represented in the collections of the Arts Council of Ireland, the Irish Museum of Modern Art, University College Dublin, National University of Ireland Galway, St James's Hospital (Dublin), the Bank of Ireland, the National Self-Portrait Collection at the University of Limerick, Raidió Teilifís Éireann, Crawford Art Gallery (Cork), and in numerous private collections.
+Public installations of his sculpture have included works put on permanent display at Dublin Airport, Castlebar (County Mayo), Navan (County Meath), and Jordanstown (County Antrim).

 Of his own oeuvre Nolan said, "My works are a unity of painting and sculpture: spatial-colour-structure.
 It is of real space and colour, as opposed to illusory space."
 Critic Cyril Barrett noted: "Since the mid-1980s he has used strips of coloured paper for his reliefs.
 These reliefs are very varied and, with the play of light and shadow, that comes from the strip in relief, achieve a far greater richness and nuance of colour than colours on a plane surface."

 Nolan had a lifelong passion for physics and astronomy; two of his uncles, JJ Nolan and PJ Nolan, were prominent physicists.
 He also wrote an unpublished humorous play, in which Eratosthenes' ancient Greek quest to calculate the circumference of the Earth is placed in a Dublin context.